LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

-> Have they met others of their race?: she was raised by her biological family and lives in a kingdom with a significant elf population does your character like your race: she has the same opinions on her race that most people do, but she doesn't think about it much, though she has grown to distrust people in general recently where was she born and raised: Mwangi Expanse. parents and family: she was the oldest child of a pair of well-known merchants, she doted on her younger brother dearly and loved her parents, however, they mysteriously vanished along with their family home and all memory of them one day.
+> Have they met others of their race?: she was raised by her biological family and lives in a kingdom with a significant elf population does your character like your race: she has the same opinions on her race that most people do, but she doesn't think about it much, though she has grown to distrust people in general recently where was she born and raised: Mwangi Expanse.
+> Parents and family: she was the oldest child of a pair of well-known merchants, she doted on her younger brother dearly and loved her parents, however, they mysteriously vanished along with their family home and all memory of them one day.

 >> - Parents' names: she lost the memories of their names and faces when they disappeared.
 Though she did manage to remember their existence.
 >> - are they alive: no, they are so not alive that they were never alive parents' professions: merchants of great repute.